Introducing NinjaPear Learn more

 Now that I have companies, I need decision-makers.
 Decision-makers in this exercise mean people in the roles of CEO, COO, CTO, and VP of Product.

 To accomplish this, I will search for them on Google.
-For example, if I want to find the Linkedin profile of the CEO of Cognism, I will enter the following search phrase in Google:
+For example, if I want to find the Professional Social Network profile of the CEO of Cognism, I will enter the following search phrase in Google:

 Chances are, the correct profile will be in the search result.
 I will then repeat the query with different roles till I have a list of profiles.
 And it works.